shyampurk/bluemix-parking-meter/BUILD.md

 Now Arduino-YUN is ready to compile and run the C Programs.

+Step 3: Edit the /etc/inittab file for UART Communication

+				nano /etc/inittab

+Comment out the ttyATH0 line by adding # as prefix and save the file.

 ## Master Controller Build

 Steps to be followed to build the Master Controller software of Smart Parking System on Arduino YUN